rails/rails/guides/source/active_record_callbacks.md

 ### Using `:if` and `:unless` with a `Proc`

-Finally, it is possible to associate `:if` and `:unless` with a `Proc` object.
+It is possible to associate `:if` and `:unless` with a `Proc` object.
 This option is best suited when writing short validation methods, usually one-liners:

 ```ruby
 class Order < ApplicationRecord